 At a recent poolside summer soiree hosted by a VP, a young woman made quite the entrance in a white linen jumpsuit.
 What could be more appropriate than a white linen jumpsuit, right?
 How about some undergarments!
 Everyone’s reaction was OMG, she is naked!
 Why?
 The light bounced off the fabric in unexpected ways creating quite an uproar.
 The VP’s wife was none too pleased and the YP was beyond mortified.
 The wife knew about this attractive, rising young star in the office and rumor has it she was already suspicious hubs had an Ashley Madison account.
 So goal number one is to impress and be fondly remembered by everyone.
 You can bet the boss never mentioned ‘sheer jumpsuit’ at home again.
 And if the wife did, it was when he came home late one night, right before a door slammed.
 So check the sheer, cleavage factor and if you plan to get that new, conservative one piece white or pastel swimsuit wet in public, do a wet test on that too.

 Guys, no tank tops.
-Hairy arm pits are disgusting.
+Hairy arm pits are disgusting (and we know you can do better).
 Wear a lightweight woven cotton shirt to stay cool and look amazing in the process.
 But, no tank tops.
-No ifs, ands or buts.
+No ifs, ands or buts!
 Speaking of butts, no one wants to see your butt crack.
 Ever.
 If you're a gym rat, we get it.
 We don't need your extra tight shirt to define your muscle groups for us.
 Go up a size.
 And, please don't walk around shirtless all day.
 Maybe do a victory lap to grab a cold beer, but beyond that, you need to cover up too.

 5. Your plus one